 Wilson died on Dec.
 17, 1946, at the age of 73, in Okmulgee.
 The Shawnee News-Star eulogized him as the town's former fire chief.
 Funeral services were held at the First Christian Church of Okmulgee, led by Rev. Allen.
 His pallbearers included W.W.
 Wicker, C.C.
 Hawk, A.I.
 Brown, Charles McGinnis, C.C.
 Patton and Mike Seikel.
 Burial was in the Fairview Cemetery in Shawnee.
 Among his survivors, as named in the News-Star obituary, were brothers David Kennedy of Cushing OK, Walter Kennedy of Winfield, KS, Marion Kennedy of Arizona, Mrs. W.R.
 Phillips of McAlester, OK and Mrs. Clara Neal of Wichita.

-Edith outlived him by a quarter-century, and passed away on Aug.
+Edith outlived him by a quarter-century, and passed away in an Okmulgee hospital on Aug.
 1, 1971.
 An obituary in the News-Star noted that she "moved to Oklahoma Territory with her parents Mr. and Mrs. Romulus McCollough, March, 1892."
+Burial was in Fairview Cemetery.

-She married Lucius V. Winkler (1875- ? ), a native of Missouri and the son of Tabitha Winkler.
-They had no children.
+She married Lucius Vinson Winkler (March 11, 1875-1975), a native of Missouri and the son of Tabitha Winkler.

 Census records for 1910 list the couple living in Edmond, Oklahoma County, on West Third Street.
 Lucius worked as a bookkeeper for a retail lumber company.
 That year, residing under their roof were Lucius' widowed mother and single brothers Felix and Thomas.